-The Company was named as a defendant in a \$3,414,000 lawsuit relating to the NWest transactions (see note 8) by a third party relating to certain provisions made between NWest and this third party.
+The Company was named as a defendant in a \$3,414,000 lawsuit relating to seismic data which the litigant, Geophysical Services Inc. claims was disclosed by NWest Oil & Gas Inc. ("NWest") to the Company when the Company acquired certain acreage from NWest in a prior year.
 Management believes the claim to be frivolous towards the Company and without merit.
-No loss provision has been recorded as a result.
+The Company has filed a Summary Dismissal Application with the Alberta Court.
+A date for hearing of this Application has not been set.
+No loss provision has been recorded.

-In February 2015, Irwin Lowy LLP filed a claim against the Company for \$66,469.25 for unpaid legal services.
+In February 2015, Irwin Lowy LLP filed a claim against the Company for \$66,469.25 for unpaid legal services (see note 8).
 The company is contesting this amount and filed a counter-claim along with a statement of defense which offsets this amount.
 No loss provision has been recorded as a result.